penndigitalneuropathlab/sana/README.md

-# Semi Automatic Neuropath Analysis (SANA)
+# PDNL Semi Automatic Neuropath Analysis (PDNL-SANA)

 ## About

-SANA is a python-based package that was written by the [Penn Digital Neuropathology Lab](https://www.med.upenn.edu/digitalneuropathologylab/) to formalize our methods of IHC quantification.
-SANA includes functions which facilitate extracting pixel data from a Whole Slide Images (WSI), classifying pixels, and converting positive pixel masks to quantifications.
+PDNL-SANA is a python-based package written by the [Penn Digital Neuropathology Lab](https://www.med.upenn.edu/digitalneuropathologylab/) to formalize our methods of IHC quantification.
+PDNL-SANA includes functions which facilitate extracting pixel data from a Whole Slide Images (WSI), classifying pixels, and converting positive pixel masks to quantifications.

+## Requirements

+python3.9 or greater

 ## Installation

-### Python
-* Install >Python 3.9
-### Dependencies
-#### pip
-`python3 -m pip install -r requirements.txt`
+`python3 -m pip install pdnl_sana`
-#### OpenSlide (may be required)
-If the OpenSlide binaries are not found when running `import openslide`, following these [instructions](https://openslide.org/api/python/#installing)

 ## Getting Started